mc-wut/mc-wut.github.io/_portfolio/portfolio-1.md

         return longest
 ```

-Also it was important ot the customer that should certain fields occur in an addendum, that they are flagged differently.
+It was also important that should certain fields occur in an addendum, that they were flagged differently.
 This led to the creation of our [`section_grammar.yml`](https://github.com/mc-wut/internship_files/blob/main/section_grammar.yml).

 To flag *Addenda* we applied `section_grammar.yml` to the processed text before applying `variable grammar.yml`.
-Then the api would call `WMLUtils.section_determiner()`, to populate a field called `section:` which the only valid labels for were `Unknown` and `Addenda`.
-This with the mention label were produce a final, end-user visible label from a schema not included in this documentation.
+Then the API would call `WMLUtils.section_determiner()`, to populate a field called `section:` which the only valid labels for were `Unknown` and `Addenda`.
+This with the mention label were used to produce a final, end-user visible label from a schema not included in this documentation.

 ```python
     def section_determiner(mns: list[Mention]) -> str: